Boby360/GORARE/README.md

 # GORARE
-Global Operations Remote Admin RElay - GORARE
+Global Operations Remote Admin RElay - GORARE (Linux Only)

 This is the core server plugin system for the game Global Operations.
 To talk about the game and development, join us!